salesforce/design-system-react/CONTRIBUTING.md

 First, on behalf of the core maintainers, I'd like to thank you for wanting to contribute and make the user experience for your end-users better and improve the developer experience of this library. :+1::tada: -- [@interactivellama](https://github.com/interactivellama/)

+If you are adding or changing component props, the first step is to propose the feature so that others have time to comment on it.
+Please submit a props proposal such as this one for [Dueling Picklist](https://github.com/salesforce/design-system-react/issues/1667) as an issue.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->